AART – Details, episodes & analysis

 Become a supporter of this podcast: https://www.spreaker.com/podcast/aart--5814675/support.

-S2E24: Ngoc Minh Ngo, Photographer & Author
+Seeing With the Heart: An Intimate Conversation with Ngoc Minh Ngo, Photographer & Author

-Season 2 · Episode 24
+Season 2 Ā· Episode 24

-mardi 11 juin 2024Duration 01:04:00
+mardi 11 juin 2024 • Duration 01:04:00

-This week the Vietnamese photographer and author Ngoc Minh Ngo.
+Vietnamese photographer and author Ngoc Minh Ngo.
 Ngoc was born in Vietnam in 1963 and grew up during the Vietnam War.
 Her father, Chau Minh Ngo, was a colonel in the South Vietnam Army and her mother Phi Truong became a nurse's aide after raising eight children.
 Ngoc was the sixth child—she has four sisters and three brothers.
 Despite enduring a brutal war, Ngoc describes her childhood as enchanting and beautiful.
 Her parents did all they could to protect their family and offer some normalcy to those troubling times by spending time on the beach.
 At the age of 12, shortly before the end of the war in 1975, the family were evacuated to the US and settled in Sacramento, California where, with the help of sponsors, they began a new life.
 Ngoc described herself as a very shy and reserved child but that did not hinder her development.
 She found her own way to the University of California, Berkeley where she earned a BA followed by a Masters of Landscape Design at Columbia University.
 After spending some time traveling to Japan and Europe Ngoc made her way to New York with a view to working in painting restoration.
 But after a chance encounter while working on a feature film she discovered her true passion was to be photography, so she learned black & white photography and developing.
 Ngoc's images have been published The World of Interiors, T Magazine, Vogue, Architectural Digest, Cabana, and House & Garden UK.
 She is also the author of five books: Bringing Nature Home: Floral Arrangements Inspired by Nature; In Bloom: Creating and Living with Flowers, and Eden Revisited: A Garden in Northern Morocco, The House of a Lifetime, and New York Green.
 She is currently working on a new book entitled Roses in the Garden inspired by her father’s death.
-She has, she says, always been independent and self-contained, paving her own way as a refugee and re-imaging her life as a reflection through the beauty of the images she creates.
-Ngoc and her husband, the photographer Julian Wass, live in New York.
+She has, she says, always been independent and self-contained, paving her own way as a refugee and re-imaging her life as a reflection through the beauty of the images she creates.Ā Ngoc and her husband, the photographer Julian Wass, live in New York.
 They have a daughter Lily who works in public health and is also a poet.

 Ngoc’s website: https://www.ngocminhngo.com/

-Instagram: @minh_ngoc
+Instagram: @minh_ngocĀ

 https://www.instagram.com/minh_ngoc